Uniquelimbu/eskore/README.md

 ## 📋 Overview

-eSkore is a state-of-the-art platform designed to provide professional-grade performance analytics and team management tools for esports players and organizations.
-Leveraging modern web technologies and data science, eSkore offers comprehensive insights tailored for competitive gaming scenarios.
+eSkore is a state-of-the-art platform designed to provide professional-grade performance analytics and team management tools for soccer players, coaches, and organizations.
+Leveraging modern web technologies and sports science, eSkore offers comprehensive insights tailored for soccer teams at all levels.

 ## ✨ Key Features

 ### For Players
 - **Comprehensive Performance Tracking:** Monitor your progress with detailed statistics and trend analysis
 - **Match History:** Review past performances with detailed breakdowns and insights
-- **Personalized Recommendations:** Get AI-driven suggestions to improve your gameplay
+- **Personalized Recommendations:** Get data-driven suggestions to improve your gameplay
 - **Team Integration:** Seamlessly collaborate with teammates and coaches

 ### For Teams
 - **Team Management:** Complete roster control, role assignments, and player analytics
-- **Strategic Insights:** Team performance patterns and optimization opportunities
+- **Formation Setup:** Visual formation builder with player positioning
 - **Match Planning:** Preparation tools and opponent analysis
 - **Communication Hub:** Centralized team communication and coordination

-### For Tournament Organizers
+### For Coaches
 - **Tournament Creation & Management:** Flexible bracket systems and scheduling
 - **Real-time Updates:** Live score tracking and statistics
-- **Participant Management:** Streamlined registration and team administration
+- **Player Development:** Track individual progress and areas for improvement
-- **Analytics Dashboard:** Comprehensive tournament metrics and highlights
+- **Analytics Dashboard:** Comprehensive performance metrics and highlights

 ## 🛠️ Tech Stack